 - This is the 2nd time Moses intercedes for the people – Numbers 12:13

-#10 – The people complained again and wanted to kill Moses – try to select another leader.
+#10 – The people complained again and wanted to kill Moses – they try to select another leader.
 The Lord seeks to destroy the people with pestilence – Numbers 14:10 Some believers will attempt to “vote out” their spiritual leaders; hoping to select leaders who will lead them into a more prosperous path.
-When it doesn’t look like they can replace their leader they actually tried to kill them.
+When it doesn’t look like they can replace their leaders they actually tried to kill them.

 - This is the 3rd time Moses intercedes for the people.
 Numbers 14:12 (we know this is the tenth time because here God says they tested Him these 10 times in verse 22) The Lord kills the 10 spies by the plague – Numbers 14:37

 #11 – The key leaders rebel against Moses – Numbers 16 – God gets serious and opens the earth and swallows the offenders!
-This is when the bitterness of a few defiles many and God has to stop the coup.
+This is when the bitterness of a few disgruntled leaders defiles many and God has to stop the coup.

 - This is the 4th time Moses intercedes for the people – Numbers 16:22